kulcua/game/README.md

 # Super Mario Bros 3

 ## Introduction:
 This is a DirectX game made by C++.
-This game is included:
+This game included:
 - Intro
 - World 1 world map
 - World map 1-1